[Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

 Akayu Onsen Yukotto

-We are fully equipped with a large public bath, an open-air bath, and a barrier-free bathroom that can be enjoyed by people with disabilities and those who require nursing care.
+The facility is fully equipped with a large public bath with natural hot spring water, an open-air bath, and a barrier-free bathroom that can be enjoyed by people with disabilities or those who require care

 Information